demirantay/notebook/syllabus-compsci.md

    The Internet turned out to be a big deal: understand how it works to unlock its full potential.

+   - [ ] Read: The [TutorialsOnPoint](https://www.tutorialspoint.com/data_communication_computer_network/index.htm) for a overview.
+Note this to README of the folder
    - [ ] Book : [Computer Networking: A Top-Down Approach](https://www.amazon.com/Computer-Networking-Top-Down-Approach-7th/dp/0133594149/?pldnSite=1) -- do the exersices
    - [ ] Exersices : [Wireshark](http://www-net.cs.umass.edu/wireshark-labs/)
    - [ ] Course : [Stanford MOOC](https://lagunita.stanford.edu/courses/Engineering/Networking-SP/SelfPaced/about)